 Note: Country specific malaria information and malaria maps are available via Destinations.

 Malaria is widespread in many tropical and subtropical countries and is a serious and sometimes fatal disease.
-You cannot be vaccinated against malaria, but you can protect yourself in three ways.
+You cannot be vaccinated against malaria, but you can protect yourself against this disease using the A, B, C, D, E approach to prevention which stands for:

 - Mosquitoes may bite through thin clothing, so spray an insecticide or repellent on them.
 Insect repellents should also be used on exposed skin.